 Accounting firms, especially the Big Four — Deloitte, Ernst & Young (EY), PricewaterhouseCoopers (PwC) and Klynveld Peat Marwick Goerdeler (KPMG) — have taken various measures to improve the diversity of their workforce by recruiting and retaining employees of various backgrounds.

-Each of the Big Four audit firms, for example, have created the equivalent position of chief diversity officer — a position that develops and implements diversity, equity, and inclusion initiatives in the organization.
+Each of the Big Four audit firms, for example, has created the equivalent position of chief diversity officer — a position that develops and implements diversity, equity, and inclusion initiatives in the organization.

 Despite these efforts, diversity at more senior ranks in accounting firms is still very much lagging, especially with regard to ethnic representation.